nadre-project/nadre-repository/docs/virtual-machine.rst

     - Invenio 1.2.1

-The virtual appliance contains a clone of Sci-GaIA Open Access Repositories `Sci-GaIA OAR <http://oar.sci-gaia.eu/>`_, if you'd like to install your own open access repository based on standard technologies, you can simply download this clone and deploy it on your virtualization environment.
+The virtual appliance contains a clone of Sci-GaIA Open Access Repositories `Sci-GaIA OAR <http://oar.sci-gaia.eu/>`_, on which NADRE Repository is based so, if you'd like to install your own open access repository based on standard technologies, you can simply download this clone and deploy it on your virtualization environment.

 --------------
 Deploying OAR